 Named after the first Labour MP to represent East Ham (South), Alfred John Barnes (1887 – November 26, 1974).
-He was disabled in childhood, after he lost a leg on a fairground ride.
+A local man, having been born in North Woolwich, he was disabled in childhood after losing a leg on a fairground ride.
 At the 1922 general election he beat the Liberal candidates who had won the newly formed constituency in 1918.
-Barnes was a local man, having been born in North Woolwich.
 He held the seat from 1922 to 1931 and again from 1935 to 1955.
 With the exception of 1931, when a Conservative captured it, East Ham (South) has been held by Labour at every general election.
 He stood down in 1955.